High-order Accurate Inference on Manifolds: High-order Accurate Inference Using Extremum Estimators

 \section{High-order Accurate Inference Using Extremum Estimators}

 Inference with high-order accuracy typically utilizes the Edgeworth expansions for both the statistics of interest and their resampled counterparts.
-We first define the resampled objective function and the resampled M-estimator as
+We first define the resampled objective function and its corresponding (heuristic) resampled M-estimator as